 Chiloé is South America's largest island, 112 miles (180km) long and 31 miles (50km) wide.
 It is a wild and beautiful place but also one of Chile's poorest areas with most of the populace scratching a living out of farming or fishing.
 It has rich folkloric traditions and a wealth of mythology that has contributed to Chilean literature, involving trolls, sea monsters and ghost ships.
 Another mark of the unique Chilote culture is the distinctive craftwork that is produced, especially that made from wool.

-Known for its damp weather and the spooky folklore that seems perfectly suited to the island's misty beauty, Chiloé balances wild nature with the warmth of its people and their culture.
-As it is still largely an unknown destination, a visit to the island offers adventurous travellers an authentic and different experience of Chile, especially in the main town Castro, or in the wonderful national park on the pacific coast, Parque Nacional Chiloé.
+Known for its damp weather and the spooky folklore that is perfectly suited to the island's misty beauty, Chiloé balances wild nature with the warmth of its people and their culture.
+As it is still largely an unknown destination, a visit to the island offers adventurous travellers an authentic and unique experience of Chile, especially in the main town Castro, or in the wonderful national park on the pacific coast, Parque Nacional Chiloé.